progmik/Playnite/README.md

 - all methods (private and public) should use PascalCase
 - use spaces instead of tabs with 4 spaces width
 - add empty line between code block end `}` and additional expression
-- always encapsulate the code body after *if, for, foreach, while* etc. with curly braces:
+- always encapsulate the code body using curly braces, after *if, for, foreach, while* etc.:

 ```csharp
 if (true)